1984 Summer Olympics closing ceremony: Concert section

 Lionel Richie performed an extended version of his No. 1 hit song "All Night Long", accompanied by breakdancers.
 Confetti rained on the stadium with large scale balloons.
 Athletes remained on the field and danced as American pop music played.
-A large display of fireworks followed and ended the show, along with "Auld Lang Syne".
-The ceremony ended at midnight.
+A large display of fireworks followed and ended the show along with a rendition by all the musical performers and farewell musical song "Auld Lang Syne".
+The ceremony officially concluded at 00:00 PDT.